 1/4 teaspoon kosher salt

 1 teaspoon vanilla

 1/4 cup corn starch

-Place the gelatin in a clean bowl of your stand mixer and cover with half a cup of cold water.
+Place the gelatin in the clean bowl of your stand mixer, and cover with 1/2 cup of cold water.
 Let sit.

 After 4 minutes, uncover the mixture, place your candy thermometer on the side, and continue to cook for 7 minutes.
-You’re looking for the temperature to reach 240 degrees.
+The temperature must reach 240 degrees.
 If you don’t have a thermometer, stay near the mixture and take it off heat after 7 minutes.

 Once mixture reaches 240 degrees, immediately take off of the heat.

 Place your whisk attachment on your stand mixer and turn on low.